 Confirm the value displayed on the teaching pendant's Origin Data Input screen.
-Refer to "2.4.2Setting the origin with the origin data input method" on page 20, "(5)Inputting the origin data", and
+Refer to "2.3.2Setting the origin with the origin data input method""(5)Inputting the origin data", and display the Origin Data Input screen on the teaching pendant display screen.